OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 accelerator, but also relies most heavily on the compiler's ability to automatically parallelize the code.
 As a result, the programmer may see differences in what different compilers are able to parallelize and how they do so.
-The `parallel loop` directive is more of an assertion by the programmer that it is both safe and desirable to parallelize the affected loop.
+The `parallel loop` directive is an assertion by the programmer that it is both safe and desirable to parallelize the affected loop.
 This relies on the programmer to have correctly identified parallelism in the code and remove anything in the code that may be unsafe to parallelize.
 If the